lucarli/Optimized-Cascade-GAMs/README.md

 ## Acknowledgments

-* Thank you for CCE and ICA PUC Rio for BI Master program.
+* Thank you for CCE and ICA PUC Rio for Business Intelligence Master program.